 Additional information on Japan’s imports of U.S. beef and possible implications of the safeguard are available in this brief USMEF fact sheet.

-USMEF President and CEO Philip Seng is handling all interview requests on this topic.
-If you receive such a request, please email Joe Schuele at email@example.com or call 303-547-0030.
+If you receive a media request on this topic, please email Joe Schuele at firstname.lastname@example.org or call him at 303-547-0030.